 In December 2016, Con Edison and the Utilities entered into a credit agreement (Credit Agreement), under which banks are committed to provide loans and letters of credit on a revolving credit basis.
 The Credit Agreement, as amended in 2019, expires in December 2023.
 There was a maximum of \$2,250 million of credit available through December 2022 and \$2,200 million of credit available from then through December 2023.
 The full amount is available to CECONY and \$1,000 million (subject to increase up to \$1,500 million) is available to Con Edison, including up to \$1,200 million of letters of credit.
 The Credit Agreement supports the Companies' commercial paper programs.
-The Companies have not borrowed under the Credit Agreement) under which banks are committed to provide loans up to \$750 million on a revolving credit basis.
+The Companies have not borrowed under the Credit Agreement.
+In March 2022, CECONY entered into a 364-Day Revolving Credit Agreement (the CECONY Credit Agreement) under which banks are committed to provide loans up to \$750 million on a revolving credit basis.
 The CECONY Credit Agreement expires on March 30, 2023 and supports CECONY's commercial paper program.
 CECONY has not borrowed under the CECONY Credit Agreement.
 At December 31, 2022, Con Edison had \$2,640 million of commercial paper outstanding, of which \$2,300 million was outstanding under CECONY's program.
 The weighted average interest rate at December 31, 2022 was 4.8 percent for both Con Edison and CECONY.
 At December 31, 2021, Con Edison had \$1,488 million of commercial paper outstanding of which \$1,361 million was outstanding under CECONY's program.
 The weighted average interest rate at December 31, 2021 was 0.3 percent for both Con Edison and CECONY.